-The theme for the 2020-21 MESA USA National Engineering Design Competition (NEDC) is Designing for Equity.
+The theme for the 2021-22 MESA USA National Engineering Design Competition (NEDC) is Designing for Equity in Your Community.

-“Through Equity Centered Community Design, we are building and supporting an emerging movement of equity designers who take on systems with self- and systemic-awareness of oppression, creativity, and action.
-These designers — students, activists, organizers, educators, government staff, hospital workers, and beyond — seek to disrupt and dismantle these challenges in, and with, their communities: school, city, family, culture, and so on.”
+The Creative Reaction Lab, explains that “Equity-Centered Community Design is a unique creative problem solving process based on equity, humility-building, integrating history and healing practices, addressing power dynamics, and co-creating with the community.
+This design process focuses on a community’s culture and needs to create a future with equity for all. …Through Equity-Centered Community Design, we are building and supporting an emerging movement of equity designers who take on systems with self- and systemic-awareness of oppression, creativity, and action.
+These designers—students, activists, organizers, educators, government staff, hospital workers, and beyond—seek to disrupt and dismantle these challenges in, and with, their communities: school, city, family, culture, and so on.”

 For this project, student teams will identify an individual or group who experiences some type of inequity (i.e., a user).
-Using a microprocessor as the key component of the design, teams will employ human-centered design practices to engineer a solution.
-Teams must use at least one of the following microprocessors as the main component of their design: Arduino, Circuit Playground Express, and/or Micro:bit.
+Teams will employ human-centered design practices to engineer a solution.
+Teams must use a coding component as the main component of their design.
+Teams must use a community centered issue for their project.

-Examples of Designing for Equity can be (but are not limited to) projects that address:
+Examples of Designing for Equity in Your Community can be (but are not limited to) projects that address:

 - A physical or learning disability;